brainlife/docs/docs/cli/upload.md

     --tag "image"
 ```

 Notice that I supplied `--tag` twice to add more than one search tag to my dataset.
-This works the same way with `datatype_tags`.
+This works the same way with `datatype_tag`.

 You can upload datasets by specifying a single directory containing all of the files for its associated datatype (using `--directory`).
 However, you can also specify the path for each individual file id, as is done above (`--t1 t1/t1.nii.gz`, where `--t1` is the file id and `t1/t1.nii.gz` is the file to upload).